dennisXZX/devops-notes/AWS-EC2.md

 - You can create an image (AMI) from an running EC2 instance.

+- If the traffic is coming through a load balancer, the EC2 will only see the traffic is coming from the private IP of the load balaner.
+However, you can see the user's public IP address from the `X-Forwarded-For` header.

 #### Copy files from local machine to an EC2 instance

 Use `scp` to do the trick as follows: